karishmasachdev/analog-line-following-robot-/README.md

 The robot follows a black line on a white surface using visible-light sensing, analog comparison, and transistor-driven motors — all without any digital logic or code.
 The signal path has three stages:

-Sensing — a pair of LDR (photoresistor) voltage dividers, each paired with a white LED that actively floods the surface below the robot with light
+- **Sensing** — a pair of LDR (photoresistor) voltage dividers, each paired with a white LED that actively floods the surface below the robot with light
-Comparison — a single LM358 op-amp, configured in open-loop mode, compares the left and right sensor channels directly against each other: each side's LDR and potentiometer sit in series forming one voltage-divider row, and the op-amp's two inputs are the left row's voltage and the right row's voltage.
-Whichever side is reading brighter (or darker) relative to the other drives the output high or low, with the potentiometers used to balance and calibrate the two sensor rows against each other
+- **Comparison** — the LM358 package's two op-amps are each wired as a comparator using the same left-row and right-row voltages, but with the `+`/`−` inputs swapped between them: one op-amp takes the left row on `+` and the right row on `−`, the other takes the right row on `+` and the left row on `−`.
+This produces two separate, naturally complementary outputs — one op-amp per motor — instead of a single shared output
-Actuation — the comparator output drives BJTs (acting as switches) that control current to two DC gear motors, steering the robot by adjusting each wheel's power independently
+- **Actuation** — the comparator output drives BJTs (acting as switches) that control current to two DC gear motors, steering the robot by adjusting each wheel's power independently

 ## How it works

 Each LDR sits in a voltage divider with its own potentiometer, one row for the left sensor and one for the right.
 When a surface reflects more light back into an LDR, that LDR's resistance drops and its row's voltage falls; over the black line, less light returns, resistance rises, and the row's voltage climbs.
 The two rows are compared directly against each other rather than against a fixed threshold.

-The LM358 takes the left LDR+potentiometer row's voltage and the right LDR+potentiometer row's voltage as its two inputs, snapping the output high or low depending on which side reads higher, rather than passing through a slow analog gradient.
-That clean digital-like output feeds the base of an NPN BJT, which switches motor current on or off.
+Each op-amp takes the left row's voltage and the right row's voltage as its two inputs, but with the `+` and `−` connections reversed relative to the other op-amp.
+Because of that reversal, when one side reads higher than the other, the two op-amp outputs snap in opposite directions — one goes high while the other goes low — rather than passing through a slow analog gradient.
+Each output feeds the base of its own NPN BJT, switching that motor's current on or off.
 Flyback diodes across each motor protect the transistors from voltage spikes when the motor switches off, and electrolytic capacitors across the power rails smooth out ripple from the motors starting and stopping.

-Because the single comparator output feeds both motor-driving BJTs, the two motors respond oppositely to the same left-vs-right comparison: when the robot drifts and one sensor row reads higher relative to the other, one motor speeds up (or the other slows/stops) to steer the robot back onto the line.
+Because the two op-amp outputs are naturally complementary (one high while the other is low, and vice versa), the two motors respond oppositely to the same left-vs-right comparison: when the robot drifts and one sensor row reads higher relative to the other, one motor speeds up while the other slows or stops, steering the robot back onto the line.

 ## Repo contents